adepierre/ficsit-companion/README.md

 ## Updating

 The recipes are currently up to date with version 0.8.3.3 of the game.
 To update to a different version, one can use the [provided script](scripts/data_extractor.py).
-It requires having the Docs.json file provided in the game files as well as item icons extracted from the game (you can refer to [this tutorial](https://docs.ficsit.app/satisfactory-modding/latest/Development/ExtractGameFiles.html) to do so).
+It requires having the Docs.json file provided in the game files as well as item icons extracted from the game.
+For more informations about the Docs.json file you can check the official [wiki page](https://satisfactory.wiki.gg/wiki/Community_resources) and for icons extraction you can refer to [this tutorial](https://docs.ficsit.app/satisfactory-modding/latest/Development/ExtractGameFiles.html).

 ## Credits